 EBI's modeling indicates that there are no areas in front of the Verizon antennas that exceed the FCC standards for occupational or general public exposure at ground level.
 All exposures above the FCC's safe limits require that individuals be elevated above the ground.
-In order to alert people accessing the utility pole, CAUTION signs are recommended to be installed on opposite sides of the pole, 8' below the bottom of the antenna.
+In order to alert people accessing the pole, CAUTION signs are recommended for installation on opposite sides of the pole 8' below the bottom of the antenna.